Employment Permits are awarded based on specific skilled roles. Permits provide residency in Guernsey's Local Market.

 Employment Permits are granted to people who have been invited to live in Guernsey because of their employment skills, or because Guernsey doesn't have enough people to undertake all the jobs that need filling.
 Employment Permits can only be applied for by an employer, on behalf of an employee.

-Employment Permit holders are eligible to live in Guernsey's Local Housing Market, but only Medium* and Long Term Employment Permit holders can be a householder and accommodate their immediate family.
+Employment Permit holders are eligible to live in Guernsey's Local Housing Market, but only Long Term Employment Permit holders can be a householder and accommodate their immediate family.

 An Employment Permit confirms the holder’s ability to live and work lawfully in Guernsey.
 Guernsey employers make applications for Employment Permits via the Population Management Office.
 Eligible posts are detailed in the Employment Permit Policy.

-There are currently three types of Employment Permits; Short, Medium and Long.
+There are currently three types of Employment Permits:

 The following people do not normally need permission from the Guernsey Border Agency to come to the island as residents: